A Complete Guide on Building a Mobile App Development Team

 Project Manager

-The project manager is responsible for planning and executing the mobile app development project.
-They oversee the team’s progress, manage the budget, and ensure that the project is completed on time and within budget.
+The project manager is tasked with planning and executing the mobile app development project.
+Their responsibilities include tracking the team’s progress, managing the project budget, and ensuring that milestones are met.
+They also handle communication between different teams and stakeholders to ensure that the project is completed on time and within scope, all while addressing any potential risks or bottlenecks.

 Business Analyst